 Undergraduate and post-graduate degrees from the University of Cambridge.
 MBA from the Open University.
 PhD in Business and Management from Oxford Brookes University.
 Sharp intellect (and wit) well-suited to performance all the way up to board level.

-Industry experience includes FMCG, retail, hospitality, education, politics, arts management, faith, community, and cultural organizations, and work with those leaders, managers, and workers who are ambitious about their own performance.
+Industry experience includes FMCG, retail, hospitality, education, politics, arts management, faith, community, and cultural organisations, and work with those leaders, managers, and workers who are ambitious about their own performance.

 Skilled at working and communicating with people of all ages and abilities.
 Quick to establish positive working relationships, comfortable across a range of technologies.